A stochastic volatility model with flexible extremal dependence structure: Proofs

-\proofname{Proof of Corollary \ref{limitmeasuressvmodelsmonotone}} \begin{proof} The stated unique form of the solution is immediate from the assumed strict monotonicity of the coefficients.
-The form of the limit measure then follows from Theorem \ref{limitmeasuressvmodels} (i) with $i=0, j=h$ and $\alpha_0=1$. \end{proof}
+\begin{pf*}{Proof of Corollary \ref{limitmeasuressvmodelsmonotone}} The stated unique form of the solution is immediate from the assumed strict monotonicity of the coefficients.
+The form of the limit measure then follows from Theorem~\ref{limitmeasuressvmodels}(i) with $i=0, j=h$ and $\alpha_0=1$. \end{pf*}